 Liechtenstein's emission factors are the derived indicators described above (e.g. emissions per inhabitant, emissions per employee, emissions per car, etc.).
-The underlying emission factors are provided by Switzerland's national inventory database EMIS (FOEN 2019a).
-The following explanations are taken from Switzerland's National Inventory Report 2019 (FOEN 2019):
+The underlying emission factors are provided by Switzerland's national inventory database EMIS (FOEN 2020a).
+The following explanations are taken from Switzerland's National Inventory Report 2020 (FOEN 2020):

-For emission factors and lifetime of XPS and PU foam, expert estimates and default values according to the 2006 IPCC Guidelines (IPCC 2006, Volume 3, p.
+For the emission factors and the lifetimes of XPS and PU foams, expert estimates and default values according to the 2006 IPCC Guidelines (IPCC 2006, Volume 3, p.
 7.37) are used.
-For PU spray, expert estimates and specific default values according to the 2006 IPCC Guidelines (IPCC 2006, Volume 3, p.
+For PU sprays, expert estimates and specific default values according to the 2006 IPCC Guidelines (IPCC 2006, Volume 3, p.
 7.37) are used.
 Unknown applications are evaluated following the Gamlen model recommended in the 2006 IPCC Guidelines (IPCC 2006).
 First-year losses are allocated to the country of production.